 Last, but by no means least - the next piece of priceless advice comes from MarketingProfs Chief Content Officer Ann Handley.

-We’re a big fan of Ann’s work, and after taking inspiration from her content creation guide Everybody Writes in our recent post on how to write for a B2B audience, we just had to include her in our list!
+We’re a big fan of Ann’s work, and after taking inspiration from her content creation guide Everybody Writes in our recent post on how to write for a B2B audience, we just had to include her

 At the start of January, Ann laid down a message that all marketers should take heed from.

 Our marketing is only as strong as our understanding of the world around us.
 We’re in a time where it’s become somewhat dangerous to sit on our biases and assumptions.

 More marketers than ever are aware of the true potential of content marketing.
 Early haters and critics are sinking into their garden bushes like Homer Simpson.
 And yet, there’s still a long way to go before this potential is fully